-Debt quality ratings refer to the Dominion Bond Rating Service (DBRS), Moody's, Standard & Poors, Fitch, or equivalent, unless explicitly rated otherwise by the manager.
-If a rating change causes the maximum to be exceeded, the Manager will normally return the portfolio to compliance within 3 trading days.
+Debt quality ratings refer to the average of Dominion Bond Rating Service (DBRS), Moody's, Standard & Poor's, Fitch, or equivalent, unless explicitly rated otherwise by the manager.
+If a rating change causes the maximum to be exceeded, the Manager will normally return the portfolio to compliance within 3 months.
+In the case of split ratings, the more conservative rating will be used.